cell2fire/Cell2Fire/docsrc/source/rstfiles/Graphics.rst

 Create GIF image for Forest Fire Model
 =====================================

-We can gain short movie of files plots and observe the trends of the images.
+We can create a short movie of files plots and observe the trends of the images.
-After running the simulator of the Cell2Fire project, we obtain several plots as outputs shown in the **Plots** repository.
+After running the simulator of the Cell2Fire project, we obtain several plots as outputs in the **Plots** directory.
 We can cd to the following location to verify that:
 .. code-block:: html
    :linenos: